adobe/legacy-stock-api-docs/docs/api/13-license-history.md

 x-api-key: MyApiKey
 Authorization: Bearer MyAccessToken
 ```
 In the example above, the request will return the first 20 of 239 results.
+Without this command, the API returned only 13 results (see previous example.)

 ```javascript
 {